akshitpatel01/GSoC-2021-Report/README.md

 - Add support for ns-3’s built-in logging to SEM.
 We aim to provide an API which enables users to select the log components and their respective log severity classes to enable while running ns-3 simulations using SEM.
 - Add an interactive dashboard with different filters to efficiently visualize the ns-3 logs.
 This dashboard API is independent to the SEM logging module and hence allows the users to pass in any ns-3 generated log file (i.e. the users can pass a log file generated directly from SEM or manually by ns-3).

-The Project ws divided into four phases:
+The Project was divided into four phases:
 - **Phase 1**: Modify the existing run_missing_simulations API to add logging support in SEM along with tests and documentation of the functions added/modified.
 - **Phase 2**: Add APIs to read, parse and filter logs from an ns-3 generated log file along with an API to insert the parsed logs to a TinyDB database instance.
 - **Phase 3**: Build frontend as well as backend components for interactive dashboard.